 Aurora Expeditions has grown to offer guests a wide range of action-packed activities such as polar snorkelling, sea kayaking, scuba diving, ice camping and alpine crossing, all inspired by Greg Mortimer’s great sense of adventure.

 The driving force behind Aurora’s new expedition vessel

 Today, Aurora Expeditions has evolved to become one of the world’s leading expedition cruising companies, and without our founder Greg Mortimer’s initial spark and belief, we wouldn’t be where we are today.

-Therefore, to honour his legacy, we're proud to announce that our new, custom-built expedition ship will be named after our adventurous founder; the Greg Mortimer.
-This world-class vessel will be ready in time for the 2019/20 Antarctica season and will feature state-of-the-art designs, making it even easier to explore our remote destinations.
+Therefore, to honour his legacy, our new, custom-built expedition ship is named after our adventurous founder; the Greg Mortimer.
+This world-class vessel features state-of-the-art designs, making it even easier to explore our remote destinations.

-The Greg Mortimer will be the first expedition cruise ship to feature the patented ULSTEIN X-BOW™ - an innovative piece of marine technology that allows for a smoother journey, even when exposed to stronger currents and powerful waves.
+The Greg Mortimer is the first expedition cruise ship to feature the patented Ulstein X-BOW™ – an innovative piece of marine technology that allows for a smoother journey, even when exposed to stronger currents and powerful waves.

-To find out more about our the Greg Mortimer expedition cruise and our other destination voyages, contact Aurora Expeditions today.
+To find out more about our the Greg Mortimer expedition cruise and our other destination voyages, contact us today.

 Over three decades on, Greg still relishes sharing his passion for exploration with expeditioners, and regularly comes aboard as Expedition Leader on expeditions to Antarctica, the Arctic and beyond.